wolfgang-azevedo/logstash_mon/README.md

 # Configuration File

-This scripts will check YAML configuration file config.yml to be able to iterate over multiples logstash servers and pipelines.
+This script will check YAML configuration file config.yml to be able to iterate over multiples logstash servers and pipelines.

 You can easily configure a new logstash server and all pipelines.